OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 ![Create Heap Dump](Images/Chapters/0x05d/Package_Tree_View.png)

-For more advanced analysis of the memory dump, use the Eclipse Memory Analyzer (MAT).
+For more advanced analysis of the memory dump, use the Eclipse Memory Analyzer Tool (MAT).
 It is available as an Eclipse plugin and as a standalone application.

 To analyze the dump in MAT, use the _hprof-conv_ platform tool, which comes with the Android SDK.